Ex-Dewey partners agree to pay at least $50 million in settlement

 Friedman, in court documents, objected to the composition of the Dewey wind-down team.
 He said the team was being managed by lawyers who had advised the firm before its collapse and that they gave high earners at Dewey preferential treatment when devising the settlement.

-A spokeswoman for Mitchell, Dewey's chief restructuring officer and a senior managing director at Zolfo Cooper, had no immediate comment.
+Mitchell, Dewey's chief restructuring officer and a senior managing director at Zolfo Cooper, praised the accord.

+"This is a key milestone we are pleased to have reached: an early settlement that can deliver meaningful recoveries to creditors and let former partners put this behind them," Mitchell said in a statement.

 Dewey once employed more than 1,000 lawyers in 26 offices worldwide, but in May it became the largest U.S. law firm to file for bankruptcy.
 Its demise has been attributed to compensation guarantees the firm made to a significant portion of its partners.